sohail/hbridge/README.md

 - Two P-channel enhancement mode MOSFETs
 - Two NPN BJTs
 - Two voltage regulators
-- Couple of resistors, to manage the flow of current at the base pin of NPN transistors
+- Couple of resistors, to manage the flow of current at the base pins of NPN transistors

+### Video of prototype of this circuit
 Following is a link of a video about the working prototype of this H-Bridge electronic circuit...

+### The circuit sketches

 [H-Bridge electronic circuit](https://www.youtube.com/watch?v=_cwA7jFTUsA&t=6s)